aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/get-cell-string-value-with-and-without-formatting/_index.md

             // Put value inside the cell
             cell.putValue(0.012345);

-            // Format the cell that it should display 0.01 instead of 0.012345 const style = cell.style;
+            // Format the cell so that it displays 0.01 instead of 0.012345 const style = cell.style;
             style.number = 2;
             cell.style = style;